-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 311 Gallagher 2015 Oppose Among other things, requires the Judicial Council, on or before July 1, 2016, to adopt a rule of court to establish procedures applicable to actions or proceedings seeking judicial review of a public agency's action in certifying the environmental impact report and in granting project approval for those projects that require the actions or proceedings, including any appeals therefrom, be resolved, to the extent feasible, within 270 days of the certification of the record of proceedings.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 1298 Gipson 2016 Oppose Among other things, requires the Judicial Council to adopt a rule of court to establish procedures applicable to actions or proceedings brought pursuant to the California Environmental Quality Act (CEQA) seeking judicial review of a public agency's action in granting project approval for the stadium project.
+It requires the actions or proceedings, including any appeals therefrom, be resolved, to the extent feasible, within 270 days of certification of the record of proceeding.
+Prohibits a court from staying or enjoining the implementation of the stadium project unless the court makes specified findings.
+I, III AB 1473 Salas 2016 Oppose Extends for four years the sunset on AB 900 (Stats.
+2011, ch.
+354), which provides for expedited judicial review of certain cases filed under the California Environmental Quality Act.
+I, III SB 734 Galgiani 2016 Oppose Extends for two years the sunset on the expedited judicial review provisions in AB 900 (Stats.
+2011, ch.
+354) that apply to specified cases filed under the California Environmental Quality Act.
+I, III Interferes with court administration and access to justice.
+AB 311 Gallagher 2015 Oppose Among other things, requires the Judicial Council, on or before July 1, 2016, to adopt a rule of court to establish procedures applicable to actions or proceedings seeking judicial review of a public agency's action in certifying the environmental impact report and in granting project approval for those projects that require the actions or proceedings, including any appeals therefrom, be resolved, to the extent feasible, within 270 days of the certification of the record of proceedings.
 Prohibits a court from staying or enjoining those water projects unless the court makes specified findings.
-I, III Interferes with court administration and access to justice.
-AB 432 Chang 2015 Support Aligns the Code of Civil Procedure with the rules of court that define "electronic signature" and authorizes their use by courts and judicial officers.
-Provides that an electronic signature by a court or judicial officer shall be effective as an original signature.
-IV AB 455 Bigelow 2015 Oppose Among other things, requires the Judicial Council, on or before July 1, 2016, to adopt a rule of court to establish procedures applicable to actions or proceedings brought to attack, review, set aside, void, or annul the certification of an environmental impact report for projects covered by a groundwater sustainability plan that require the actions or proceedings be resolved within 270 days of certification of the record of proceeding.
-Prohibits a court from staying or enjoining those projects unless the court makes specified findings.
 I, III Interferes with court administration and access to justice.

-JUDICIAL COUNCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch